R-Ahmetasevic/Exercises-Java/README.md

 # Exercises-Java
-All kind of Java programs
+All kinds of Java programs